Zenffer/InterComs-TGclone-/README.md

 1. Start the application
 2. Create a new account or login with existing credentials
 3. Select a user from the list to start chatting
-4. Use the file button to send files (max 15MB)
-5. Messages are delivered in real-time over the local network
+4. Messages are delivered in real-time over the local network

 ## Contributing